caeg-industries/cargo/README.md

 ## Publishing to the Crates.io Fork

 We have a fork of crates.io that supports crates with namespaces.
-To use it, go to <TODO: fork URL here>.
+To use it, go to <https://expcrates.caeg.co.za>.
 Login using Github and generate an API token as usual.

 When you're ready to publish, you need to point your publish at the